fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * If there are removable drawers in your desk, best to remove them.
 * Anything that's not easily moved like a big bookshelf, throw a sheet over it.
 * The jury is out as to whether you can have two monitors, though given the requirements for what you can run, detailed in the next section, there's little point in it so better to disconnect/remove additional monitors.
 If using a laptop with connected external monitor, set external as primary and work with laptop lid closed (this will likely require you to have a plug-in USB camera).
+* If you live in an area with a high chance of power cuts, consider tethering your laptop to your phone.
+Ensure both are fully charged and will last the (anything up to 3 hours) required including proctor setup.
+If you have a desktop computer consider buying a small UPS.

 # Your Workstation